-It’s said that King Bhoi founded the city of Bhopal in Madhya Pradesh over one thousand years ago on Central India’s Malwa Plateau.
+It’s said that King Bhoi founded the city of Bhopal in Madhya Pradesh over one thousand years ago on Malwa Plateau in Central India.
 What makes this region historically fascinating is the prevalence of women rulers, the Bhopal Begums, who established and developed Bhopal’s old city.
 Bhopal is little visited by tourists, which we think is a shame, because exploring the old city is a truly fascinating insight into its rulers and cultural influences (mainly Muslim and French) from lost eras.
 There are some fascinating walking tours here too, led by local historical enthusiasts.

 The city is home to a one-of-a-kind museum: the Museum of Man.
 You won’t find anything like this museum anywhere in the world, and its post-colonial setup means that it examines communities rather than inanimate objects.